-- Start to fill in the name of the company in the upper text field Name - Continue to fill in the Name Information, info and Info2 string (we will explain them later on in 1.3.8 Using Search Keys and Pattern Matching Facilities as Search Conditions). - If you want to change the location of the source you can manually enter the X Coord and Y Coord - Fill in the emission figure by clicking on Emi.Subs.
-The substance emission sub window appears.
-Select NO_x from the list box and fill in the total yearly emission (tons/year) in the relevant text field.
-Select the proper Time Var (time variation) by clicking on industry_2shift.
-Select the available Additional information, Code or Time series .
-Confirm by clicking on OK. - Select the available Codes and Additional info.
+Continue to fill in the Name Information, info and Info2 string (we will explain them later on in 1.3.8 Using Search Keys and Pattern Matching Facilities as Search Conditions).

+- If you want to change the location of the source you can manually enter the X Coord and Y Coord - Fill in the emission figure by clicking on SUBSTANCES.
+The Substances sub window appears.
+Select NOx from the list box and fill in the total yearly emission (tons/year) in the relevant text field.
+Select the proper Time Var (time variation) by clicking on industry\2shift.
+Select the available Additional information, Code or Time series.
+Confirm by clicking on OK.